Testing the identification of causal effects in observational data: Introduction

 This paper connects to several strands of the causal inference literature.
-Most closely related are studies assuming an instrument that is conditionally valid given covariates, in order to test the selection-on-observables assumption on the treatment based on the very same condition as in this paper, see \citet{deLunaJohansson2012} and \citet{BlackJooLaLondeSmithTaylor2015}. \citet{Angrist2004}, \citet{BrinchMogstadWiswall2012}, and \citet{Huber2013} consider related tests when instrument validity is assumed to hold unconditionally, i.e.\ without controlling for covariates, in order to test the unconditional independence of the treatment and potential outcomes. \citet{BertanhaImbens2015} focus on a fuzzy regression discontinuity design (RDD), where instrument validity is assumed to hold at a specific threshold of a running variable which discontinuously affects treatment assignment.
-All these contributions have in common that they a priori assume some form of IV validity like in condition (A) to test treatment exogeneity, e.g.\ the selection-on-observables condition (B).
+Most closely related are studies assuming an instrument that is conditionally valid given covariates, in order to test the selection-on-observables assumption on the treatment based on the same or related conditions as in this paper, see \citet{deLunaJohansson2012}, \citet{BlackJooLaLondeSmithTaylor2015}, \citet{chen2018testing}, and \citet{feve2018estimation}.
 Here, we highlight that (A) and (B) can be tested jointly, such that one need not impose the existence of a valid instrument prior to testing.
-This is conceptually distinct from the previous approaches, as it implies that under some causal structure, we can test for identification in the data by checking a condition that implies the satisfaction of both (A) and (B).
+In contrast to previous work, we establish that under specific assumptions, the testable condition is both necessary and sufficient for the joint satisfaction of conditions (A) and (B).
+Second, unlike the testing methods in the prior literature, we propose DR testing approaches based on DML that accommodates high-dimensional covariates.
+We note that a joint test is also proposed by \citet{angrist2017leveraging} in the context of linear regression models, whereas this study suggests nonparametric testing methods.
+Furthermore, our approach relates to \citet{angrist2015wanna}, who consider the opposite scenario of a treatment satisfying a selection-on-observables assumption (B) in order to test whether a further variable is a valid instrument (A).
+In the absence of a selection-on-observables assumption on the treatment, specific instrument assumptions are only partially testable; see, for instance the methods proposed by \citet{Kitagawa2008}, \citet{HuMe11}, \citet{MoWa2014}, and \citet{Guber2018}.